-“We have been investing in our products, amenities and experience offerings at unprecedented levels which are driving higher results in guest satisfaction, passenger yields and onboard revenue,” said Christine Duffy, president of Carnival Cruise Line.
+“We have been investing in our products, amenities and experience offerings at unprecedented levels which are driving higher results in guest satisfaction, passenger yields and onboard revenue,” said Christine Duffy, president of Carnival Radiance.
 “Our guests and travel agent partners can count on a high degree of consistency and quality vacation offerings across all our fleet and homeports regardless of what ship they’re sailing on.
 Ultimately, this effort is about driving demand by giving each and every guest a memorable vacation and offering a reason to come back to Carnival again and again.
 And it’s clearly working based on extremely positive feedback from the more than five million guests we carry each year.”

 The enhancements aim to offer a level of ubiquity across the fleet, highlighting some of Carnival guests’ favorites, including:

 - Casual F&B options Guy’s Burger Joint and Guy’s Pig & Anchor Smokehouse Bar-B-Que, BlueIguana Cantina & Tequila Bar, RedFrog Rum Bar, as well as upgrades to Lido Deck buffets and The Deli

 - Specialty dining, The Chef’s Table fine dining, the Alchemy Bar, as well as Italian, sushi and seafood options.

 - Shopping and Personal Care, Cherry on Top sweet shops, Pixels photo galleries, expanded retail offerings and renovated fitness and spa facilities.